okfn/handbook/text/recipes/sql-for-data-manipulation.rst

 =============================

 SQL does not tolerate messy data.
-When data are irregular, use something like Google Refine to clean it up.
+When data are irregular, use something like `Open Refine`_ to clean it up.

-Take some time to understand the behaviour of NULL.
+Take some time to understand the behaviour of ``NULL``.
 It is the placeholder for missing values.
-We have ignored talking about the complexities of NULL in this article.
+We have ignored talking about the complexities of ``NULL`` in this article but it can be a real trap for newcomers.

 Further Reading
 ===============